-Cache-Control determines how long web browsers and Internet caches can store a copy of the object.
+Cache-Control determines how long web browsers and Internet caches can store a copy of the object, an important metadata item for CDN configuration.
 The cache time values are specified in seconds.
 For a detailed discussion, see Web Caching Basics: Terminology, HTTP Headers, and Caching Strategies.

 Content-Encoding: For a detailed discussion, see Content Encoding.

 Content-Disposition indicates if a regular file should be displayed inline in the web browser or downloaded as an attachment.
 For detailed discussion, see Content-Disposition.